Kamalrathi49/space_x_launch_program/README.md

 - jest
 - enzyme

-The application is deployed on **Heroku**, which uses this github repository as its source.
-It is configured to automatically redeploy every time something is pushed on the `master` branch
+The application is deployed on **Heroku**, and **Travis** is used for CI.
+It is configured to automatically trigger a build every time something is pushed on the `master` branch following which it is delivered to Heroku for deployment

 ## Highlights
 - This is a progressive web application, which can be installed on any PWA compatible mobile device.